thesofproject/sof-docs/algos/tdfb/time_domain_fixed_beamformer.rst

    bf.mic_d = 30e-3;   % 30 mm spacing
    bf.steer_az = 90;   % Azimuth angle 90 deg
    bf = bf_design(bf);

-The above design is simplified and it lacks the output files definition and assumes default four microphones to one output channel configuration but it creates the plots for geometry and theoretical characteristics.
+The above design is simplified and lacks the output files definition; it assumes a default of four microphones to one output channel configuration but it creates the plots for geometry and theoretical characteristics.

 Circular
 ========

-In the circular array the microphones are at equal radius with equal angular spacing.
-The microphones are numbered counterclockwise when looking at array from above (positive z-axis).
+In the circular array, microphones are at an equal radius with equal angular spacing.
+The microphones are numbered counterclockwise when viewing the array from above (positive z-axis).

-The azimuth angle (-180 to +180) is in the example 90 degrees.
-0
-degrees angle points exactly to microphone 1 direction.
-The circular array is a two dimensional array.
-If the elevation angle (-90 to 90 degrees) is set to non-zero value the look direction can be tilted up or down.
+The azimuth angle (-180 to +180) is at 90 degrees in our example.
+A 0 degree angle points exactly towards microphone 1.
+The circular array is two-dimensional.
+If the elevation angle (-90 to 90 degrees) is set to a non-zero value, the look direction can be tilted up or down.
 A positive elevation angle tilts the beam upwards.

 .. figure:: circular_array.png
    :width: 600

    Circular array with six microphones.

-The design was done with commands.
-The plot_box is optional, it only zooms the the plot axis to a 150 mm wide cube.
+This design was created using commands, as shown below.
+The plot_box is optional; it only zooms the plot axis to a 150 mm wide cube.

 .. code-block:: octave